gitter-badger/CryptoTrader/README.md

 # CryptoTrader
 A bot that buys and sells cryptocurrencies to make a profit.
+Written in Python.